mbucchia/OpenXR-Vk-D3D12/README.md

 - **THIS IS CURRENTLY DEVELOPER-QUALITY SOFTWARE.**
 - This has only been tested with Windows Mixed Reality.
 - This has only been tested with NVIDIA.
+- This has been tested with the HelloXR sample app from Khronos, and with Unity 2021.

 ## Setup